 Therapists at P.G.
 Chambers School, can conduct evaluations, using valid and reliable instruments, for individuals and schools to assist with planning services for children with disabilities.
 Evaluation may be a single service or included as part of PGCS contract services with a school.
 All therapists are knowledgeable about the special education code, including the IEP process and the role of related services.
-See our 2013-2014 Fee Schedule or 2014-2015 Fee Schedule for costs
+See our 2014-2015 Fee Schedule for costs

 School certified therapists provide evaluations for children birth through 21 years of age.
 Evaluations are done for early intervention, public schools, or through private referrals.